ibm-cloud-docs/watson-assistant/admin-securing.md

 - In the European Union, see [Requesting support for IBM Cloud Watson resources created in the European Union](/docs/watson?topic=watson-gdpr-sar#request-EU){: external}.
 - Outside the European Union, see [Requesting support for resources outside the European Union](/docs/watson?topic=watson-gdpr-sar#request-non-EU){: external}.

+You can keep user assistant data secure when interacting with server-run code by configuring Secure Sockets Layer or Transport Layer Security (SSL/TLS) certificates in your assistant.
+For more information, see [Configuring Security certificates](#ssl-certificates-config).

 ## European Union General Data Protection Regulation (GDPR)
 {: #securing-gdpr}